EWright212/SodokuSolver/README.md

  - Can check all rows have unique values
  - can check all columns have unique values
  - Can check all squares have unique values
+ - Can solve if one number missing in any row/column

 TODO - code
+- solving squares
-- solving section
+- bring solving section together
+- work on sections to find out where the only possible location for a number is e.g. only place a 2 can go in row 1
+- mark each square with possible options - if one has only one option reupdate.
+Lot of while loops?
-- Show where errors coming from
+- Show where errors in sodoku (human) solution coming from

 TODO - refactor
 - current checker methods hard to read and understand